tedsanders/tedsanders.github.io/_posts/2018-05-23-on-spaceflight.md

     *   Fragile, high-cost, potential wobble instabilities, not strong enough for Earth gravity
     *   Potential long-term use on moons
 *   Near future
-*   Today a fully loaded Falcon 9 is priced ~$2,700/kg to LEO
 *   Upcoming rockets
     *   SpaceX
         *   Falcon 9 Block 5 (May 2018)